 Our assessment system, aligned to Common Core State Standards, consists of three major components, all designed to improve teaching and learning.

-The Formative Assessment Process and the Digital Library
+The Formative Assessment Process and Tools for Teachers

-The Digital Library is an online collection of high-quality instructional and professional learning resources contributed by educators for educators.
-These resources are aligned with the intent of the Common Core State Standards and help educators implement the formative assessment process to improve teaching and learning.
-Educators can use the materials to:
+To support formative assessment, Smarter Tools for Teachers is an online collection of high-quality instructional and professional learning resources contributed by educators for educators.
+These resources are aligned to college- and career-ready standards and help educators implement the formative assessment process to improve teaching and learning.

 Interim Assessment: The Optional Periodic Test